GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 Large language models often exceed single-GPU memory capacity, forcing deployment across multiple GPUs or nodes.
 This distribution creates data protection vulnerabilities:

-Cross-node leakage risk: When a model is sharded across multiple GPUs or servers, query data flows through multiple memory spaces.
+Cross-node leakage risk: When a model's sharded across multiple GPUs or servers, query data flows through multiple memory spaces.
 Each boundary represents a potential leakage point.
 Debugging tools, memory dumps, or system failures can expose query fragments across infrastructure.

 Increased attack surface: Each additional node multiplies the attack surface.
-Memory side-channel attacks (Spectre, Meltdown variants) become more effective when query data is distributed across shared infrastructure.
+Memory side-channel attacks (Spectre, Meltdown variants) become more effective when query data's distributed across shared infrastructure.

 Single-GPU advantages for GDPR compliance